-The machine is fitted with various safety devices which should be checked weekly to ensure that they function correctly.
+The machine is fitted with two safety micro-switches which should be checked weekly to ensure that they function correctly.

-The doors of the machine are fitted with interlocking micro-switches designed to stop the machine if the doors are opened when the machine is in use Fig 10.20.
+The doors of the machine are fitted with interlocking micro-switches designed to stop the machine if the doors are opened when the machine is in use Fig 12.23.

-Testing of the micro-switches is best done without the blade fitted to the machine.
+Testing of the micro-switches is best done without the blade fitted to the machine

 To perform the test, first close both doors and start the machine.
 With the machine running, open the upper door.
 The machine should stop as the door is opened.
 If the machine fails to stop, the micro-switch may require adjustment or cleaning in order for it to work correctly.
-If the micro-switch is found to be faulty, then it must be replaced immediately with a direct replacement part.
+If the micro-switch is found to be faulty, then it must be replaced immediately.